XENONnT/light_wimp_data_release/README.md

     year = "2024"
 }
 ```
-and then cite this package from Zenado.
+and then cite this package from Zenodo.

 ## Installation